tianon/dockerfiles/kgb-bot/README.md

     # private: yes
 # Some witty answer for people that talk to the bot
 #smart_answers:
-#  - "I wont speak with you!"
+#  - "I won't speak with you!"
 #  - "Do not disturb!"
 #  - "Leave me alone, I am buzy!"
 # Admins are allowed some special !commands (currently only !version)